 For example, at 220ºC, the LFL of Acetone may fall to 2.1% by volume, so that 1.25% Acetone in air is therefore 60% LFL at 220ºC compared to 50% LFL at 20ºC, a significant difference.

 Unless corrected, the temperature effect can cause readings and alarms to be inaccurate – the alarm may activate less promptly and at a higher concentration than is considered safe.

 One of two methods should be used to preserve the margin of safety at higher temperatures: either alarm levels are lowered, or the analyzer readings are increased (re-calibrated).

 In this method, the analyzer is calibrated for 20ºC LFL values and the alarm levels are decreased at higher temperatures to compensate for the temperature effect.

 In this method, the analyzer is re-calibrated to compensate for the temperature effect by increasing the calibration reading for higher temperatures, while the alarm levels remain unchanged.

 The rules for permissible alarm settings and for calibration adjustments vary between different authorities.
 Whichever method is used must be followed both for alarm and calibration settings, because together they establish the margin of safety.

 For a mixture of combustible vapors, the calibration can be permitted to be an average response to each component.
 Alternatively, the calibration may be required to be for that vapor to which the analyzer is least sensitive, so all readings are at or above actual concentrations.

 One method may allow higher alarm levels but has a stricter set of rules for calibrations.
 The other may require lower alarm levels but allow more calibration error.

 Plant personnel responsible for LFL monitoring must be aware that it is necessary to apply a temperature compensation factor.
-This will cause the analyzer to display accurate information about any potential hazard, based upon the true danger at the sample point.
+This will increase accuracy of readings and alarms and preserve the margin of safety.